Guide · How-to

 Google Lens: the fast first pass

 Lens deserves its reputation.
 Point it at a mainstream piece with decent lighting and it often nails the exact product.
 Its weaknesses show at the buying stage: results blend the real item with lookalikes, you get one merchant per card instead of a comparison, and placement tilts toward whoever's paying for Shopping ads that week.
 Use it to identify; don't trust it to find you the best price.
+The gap between the first store and the cheapest one ran to 34% on average across 28 staples we priced by hand — that's what the extra minute is worth.

 Pinterest Lens: best inside Pinterest's world